kakakuoka/usttc/README.md

 ## Usage

-You can use USTTC to transcribe both pre-recorded audio file, or real-time audio stream.
+Both pre-recorded audio files and real-time audio streams can be transcribed with USTTC.

 ### Transcribe Pre-Recorded Audio
 Using USTTC, it's super easy to transcribe your audio file in (almost) **any format**.
+[Here](examples/transcribe_audio_file_basic.py) is an end-to-end example of an .wav audio as the input.
 ```
 from usttc.audio import AudioFile